Frequently Asked Questions

 The winner of the Historic Competition is recognised as the overall rally winner.

 The Challenge Trophy is for modern 2WD rally cars.
-It mirrors the route and format of the Historic Competition, but allows you to benefit from modern reliability, safety and parts availability.
+It mirrors the route and format of the Historic Competition (and runs alongside the Silver Frond and Classic 4WD), but allows you to benefit from modern reliability, safety and parts availability.

 In many cases, it is now more cost-effective to build a modern 2WD rally car than to construct a pre-1985 car to CoD standard.